Ron Lyle: Prison and introduction to boxing

 He first attended a prison boxing event on July 4, 1962, as a spectator, where he decided he could compete as well.
 His prison boxing debut came in 1964.
 Lyle credited Lt.
-Cliff Mattax, the athletic director at the prison, with getting him interested in boxing.
-Although when Mattax first approached Lyle, and tried to befriend him, he wasn't welcomed, "Man, you're a screw and I'm a convict.
+Cliff Mattax, the prison's athletic director for developing his interest in boxing.
+When Mattax first approached Lyle and tried to befriend him, he wasn't welcomed, "Man, you're a screw and I'm a convict.
 I came here by myself and I'll leave the same way."
-But after recovering from the stab-wound, he changed his mind.
+After recovering from the stab wound, he changed his mind.
 "It was the turning point of my life.
 Mattax was white, and he wore a badge, but he really cared.
 He believed in me and my ability.
 Right then I decided to be a success," Lyle said later.
-Mattax in turn said: "I don't like to take any credit for what happened, but Ron turned into a real gentleman."
+Mattax in turn said, "I don't like to take any credit for what happened, but Ron turned into a real gentleman."

 He watched boxing on TV and said, "I can do better than that," and soon the prison was bringing in boxers for him to fight.
 "They had fight cards in prison.
 I sat around watching them for a while and finally said to myself, 'I can do that,'" Lyle said.
-In his first match for the prison boxing team, Lyle was said to be defeated by Texas Johnson.
-He never lost a prison boxing match again, however.
-According to Colorado State' Warden Wayne K. Patterson, Lyle was a "natural born athlete."
+In his first match for the prison boxing team, Lyle was said to have been defeated by Texas Johnson.
+He never lost a prison boxing match again.
+According to Colorado State's Warden Wayne K. Patterson, Lyle was a "natural born athlete."